It’s time to work your core and get super sweaty with this all new Tabata workout for your abs!

 I really love this kind of training, because in less time we can still get a really effective cardio workout in.
 In an 8-week tabata style treadmill study, researchers found that their participants improved overall flexibility and anaerobic power while decreasing musculoskeletal impact on their ligaments, joints, and tendons.

-We just finished a month of tabata style workouts in our live Rock Your Life home workout classes in preparation for the 30-day Spring Challenge (you can join us!), and it’s one of the top requested training styles in my fitness community that has over 1,000 people worldwide, so I can almost guarantee that you’re going to enjoy it!
+We just finished a month of tabata style workouts in our live Rock Your Life home workout classes thanks to it being one of the top requested training styles in my fitness community!
+I can guarantee that you’re going to enjoy it!

 Looking forward to hearing from you today, so be sure to leave me a comment below to check in!